 Chemical testing for alcohol or drugs isn’t always accurate – far from it.
 There are challenges to breath tests, forensic blood tests, and forensic urine tests.
 Testing in DUI drugs cases is even more challenging than testing for alcohol levels in a drunk driving case.
 Drug tests search for metabolites in the blood or urine, not the drug itself.
-Plus, there are no “per se” limits in drug cases, and because of the time in which many drugs stay in the system, it is incredibly difficult to demonstrate that a person was impaired at the time of driving.
+Plus, there are no per se limits in drug cases.
+Due to the timing many drugs stay in the system, it is incredibly difficult to demonstrate that a person was impaired at the time of driving.

 Many drivers accused of DUI believe that a chemical test that shows a BAC greater than .08 percent means a slam-dunk conviction, but that’s simply not the case.
 However, effectively fighting a driving under the influence case isn’t for amateurs.
 It’s critical to consult with a California criminal defense attorney with experience fighting drunk driving cases.
 A skilled attorney can challenge the results of blood, breath, or urine tests, and plan a strategy to fight a drunk driving case.